 Your project must take place within the Columbia Basin Trust region.

 How to Apply

 If your project requires $5,000 or less, you can apply for a Social Small Grant.
 Please see the Small Grants Application Guide and Worksheet.
 There are multiple intake dates throughout the year.
-Upcoming deadlines to apply are October 31, 2018 and January 31, 2019 at 2 P.M.
+The next deadline is January 31, 2019 at 2 P.M.
 PT / 3 P.M.
 MT.